What is wealth and how do you create it? Let’s look at what I call the 4 pillars of wealth creation.

 Whether you like it or not, the world of wealth creation goes through other people.
 Even for us introverts, people are impossible to avoid.

-So, build good interpersonal relationships is important if your goal is to attract an abundance of money.
+So, building good interpersonal relationships is important if your goal is to attract an abundance of money.
 Great relationships are an extremely valuable resource.